EwayJSC/Alibaba-Java-Coding-Guidelines/README.md

 16\. **[Recommended]** Design an appropriate logging and notification strategy for critical errors and exceptions that does not reveal sensitive information.

 ### <font color="green">Logs</font>

+**Type of log levels**
+- INFO:
+As the name suggests, these are purely informational messages; they should not be used to indicate a fault or error state in the application.
+To use this log level effectively, try to think about what general information would be useful for diagnosing an application error when the primary interface is not accessible.
+Some information that may be of use are:
+	- Version information relating to the software - it is often a good idea to output this to the log at application startup. - - There is nothing worse than trying to diagnose a problem when you are not even sure what software is being used!
+	- Usage information - who is using the software?
+What are they currently doing?
+	- What external services is this application using - databases, Web-Services, etc...
+- WARN
+This is the first level which indicates some form of application failure.
+With three levels at your disposal, consistent usage guidelines are important.
+WARN level messages should be used to indicate that the application faced a potential problem; however, the user experience has not been affected in any way.
+For example, a WARN message might be appropriate if an external service could not be used; however, a secondary service which performs the same functions was available.
+Also, a WARN message is appropriate if repeated attempts were required to access a given resource.

+ERROR
+This is the second level of failure, and by its very name, it should indicate that something more critical has occurred.
+ERROR messages should be used to indicate that the application faced a significant problem and that, as a result, the user experience was affected in some way.
+For example, a database connection could have failed, resulting in parts of the application being rendered unusable.

+FATAL
+This third level of failure should be used to indicate a fatal error.
+The user experience was not just affected, it has entirely ceased!
+For example, a component which is central to the operation of the application has failed in a way that leaves it in an unstable state, with the only possible course of action being to terminate the application altogether.

+DEBUG
+This log level is used to indicate that the logged message is to be used for debugging purposes - in other words, these messages are aimed squarely at the developer.
+What you use this for really depends on the application you are developing.
+Many problems can be resolved via the debugger, making the use of DEBUG messages redundant; however, there are a few situations where DEBUG messages are quite useful, for example:
+	- In debugging graphics rendering desktop applications, the process of firing up the debugger may interfere with the render process itself.
+In these instances, DEBUG messages can be a useful way of 'watching' the render process in a less obtrusive fashion.
+	- Some application types or stages in the development process require special environments for application execution.
+In these cases, using a debugger tool may not be a viable option.
+In these cases, DEBUG messages can be a useful instrument for finding the solution to tricky bugs.

+**What should I be logging?**
+If the application log is the only detailed source of information available to the support team when trying to diagnose a failure, then it probably needs to be quite detailed.
+However, if there are other tools available for monitoring user-activities, the logged information could be more sparse.
+Either way, regardless of the required level of detail, the quality of each individual logged message is important, and that is what this section will primarily focus on.
+- The importance of context

 1\. **[Mandatory]** Do not use API in log system (Log4j, Logback) directly.
 API in log framework SLF4J is recommended to use instead, which uses *Facade* pattern and is conducive to keep log processing consistent.
 ```java
 import org.slf4j.Logger;